-The Code of Conduct has been developed by the Office of the Associate Vice President for Student Affairs to provide useful information to students, clubs and organizations that have been charged with violating a conduct regulation.
-All procedures for responding to possible violations of conduct regulations, including specifics of the student integrity process, a listing of possible sanctions, and the appeals procedures are included in the Code of Conduct.
+The Code of Conduct, developed by the Office of the AVP SA, provides useful information to students, clubs and organizations that have been charged with violating a conduct regulation.
+All procedures for responding to possible violations of conduct regulations, including specifics of the student integrity process, a listing of possible sanctions, complaint, and appeals procedures are included in the Student Handbook: rights, responsibilities, and general information.
 These procedures have been established to ensure due process and fundamental fairness to all involved in the College's student integrity process.